fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

             [0., 0., 0., 0., 0., 0., 0., 1., 1., 0.]]])
     max_error=0.0

-The following figure shows the sequence of progressively propagated build computations：
+The following figure shows how the computation graph is built in the step-by-step propagation pattern:

 .. image:: ../_static/tutorials/activation_based/basic_concept/step-by-step.png
     :width: 100%

-The following image shows the order in which the computation graph is constructed layer by layer：
+The following figure shows how the computation graph is built in the layer-by-layer propagation pattern:

 .. image:: ../_static/tutorials/activation_based/basic_concept/layer-by-layer.png
     :width: 100%

-The calculation graph of SNN has two dimensions, namely, time steps and network depth.
-Network propagation is actually the process of generating a complete calculation graph, as shown in the two pictures above.
-In fact, stepwise propagation is depth-first traversal, while layer-by-layer propagation is breadth-first traversal.
+There are two dimensions in the computation graph of SNN, which are the time-step and the depth dimension.
+As the above figures show, the propagation of SNN is the building of the computation graph.\
+We can find that the step-by-step propagation pattern is a Depth-First-Search (DFS) for traversing the computation graph, while the layer-by-layer propagation pattern is a Breadth-First-Search (BFS) for traversing the computation graph.

-Although the difference is only in the order of computation, there are slight differences in computation speed and memory consumption.\
+Although the difference is only in the building order of the computation graph, there are still some slight differences in computation speed and memory consumption of the two propagation patterns.

-* When using gradient substitution method for training, it is usually recommended to use layer by layer propagation.
-When the network is built correctly, the parallelism of layer by layer propagation is greater and the speed is faster
+* When using the surrogate gradient method to train SNN directly, it is recommended to use the layer-by-layer propagation pattern.
+When the network is built correctly, the layer-by-layer propagation pattern has the advantage of parallelism and speed.
-* Use step-by-step propagation when memory is limited.
-For example, a very large ``T`` is required in the ANN2SNN task.
-In the layer by layer propagation mode, for stateless layers, the real batch size is ``TN`` rather than ``N``. when ``T`` is too large, the memory consumption is very high
+* Using step-by-step propagation pattern when memory is limited.
+For example, a large ``T`` is required in the ANN2SNN task.
+In the layer-by-layer propagation pattern, the real batch size for stateless layers is ``TN`` rather than ``N`` (refer to the next tutorial). when ``T`` is too large, the memory consumption may be too large.